CTXz/stm32f1-picopwner/README.md

 - A PC running Linux
 - A Raspberry Pi Pico
 - A debug probe (e.g. a ST-Link V2)
-- A STM32F1 target board (in this repo's case a Blue Pill)
+- A STM32F1 target board (in this repo's case a Blue Pill is used)

 ## Pre-requisites